 - Fresh Herbs.
 Parsley, thyme, and sage are the cozy herb dream team.
 They perfectly complement the turkey and can stand up to the richness of the filling.

 - Shallot + Celery.
-Along with the herbs, these two help build the flavors for our pot pie.
+Along with the herbs, these two help build the flavors for our easy turkey pot pie.

 - Frozen Mixed Vegetables.
 My favorite freezer-staple shortcut.
-It saves you so much time when prepping the ingredients.
+Using a blend of frozen peas, carrots, and green beans saves so much time when prepping the ingredients.

 - Cornstarch.
 Helps thicken the pot pie filling.